-Around 1579 the construction of the building ends, when Federico Cesi, a nephew of Gian Giacomo, marry Olimpia Orsini.
-In the first months of 1604, within its walls Federico retired discouraged by the attitude of his father, intolerant and unsympathetic towards the activity of the Accademia dei Lincei.
-A few month before infact Federico with other friends founded the Accademia.
+In the first months of 1604, Federico retired within its walls, discouraged by his father's intolerant and unsympathetic attitude towards the activity of the Accademia dei Lincei.
+A few month before Federico had founded the Accademia with other friends.

 The building is accessible from the entrance hall leading to the ground floor rooms.
-From the porch, through a staircase, you get to the main floor.
+From the porch, through a staircase, you reach the main floor.
 Here precious frescoes celebrate the illustrious origins and the great military virtues of the Cesi family.
 Beautiful coffered wood ceilings adorn the rooms.
-On the main floor, in the boardroom, on the coffered ceiling are carved figures of Hercules, trophies of arms and gargoyles.
+On the main floor, in the reception hall, the coffered ceiling is carved with figures of Hercules, trophies of arms and gargoyles.

-Among the decorative paintings that illustrate the military exploits and the origins of the Cesi family, stands the emblem of the Academy: the lynx surrounded by a laurel wreath.
+Among the decorative paintings that illustrate the military exploits and the origins of the Cesi family, is the emblem of the Academy: the lynx surrounded by a laurel wreath.

-On the ground floor the decoration of the rooms dedicated to privacy of Cesi, draw on the rich mythological heritage, in particular by Ovid's Metamorphoses.
-All the decorations are considered one of the greatest examples of Roman painting style in Umbria.
+On the ground floor the decoration of the rooms used for the Cesi's private lives draws on the rich mythological heritage, in particular by Ovid's Metamorphoses.
+All the decorations are considered among the greatest examples of Roman painting style in Umbria.

 Martinelli Imbriani A. (1982), Contributo alla storia di Acquasparta, Roma, Edizioni Oddo.

 T.C.I.
 (2004), Umbria, Milano, Touring Editore.